dbmedialab-archive/shiny/README.md

   1. wolverine-fetcher (dumb API layer): Fetches data from backend systems

 ## Releasing
+(After you have merged you changes into master)

 1. Get the latest version, and checkout a release branch for npm work.
 The release branch is necessary because the master branch is protected.
 ```sh
 # Replace x.x.x with your new version number